grygy/pv217-microservices-materials/02/README.md

 return RestResponse.ResponseBuilder.ok(flight).build();
 ```

 #### 2.3.
-Test it
+Try it

-After you implement the endpoint, test it with Swagger/Postman.
+After you implement the endpoint, try it with Swagger/Postman.
 After creating a new flight, you should be able to
 retrieve it with the `GET` endpoint.

 Don't forget to set the `Content-Type` header to `application/json`.